Yandex Cloud

 • Selected host class.

 • Database host uptime in hours.
-Partial hours are rounded up to the nearest whole hour.
-You can find the cost per hour for each host class in the Pricing policy section.
+Partial hours are rounded to the nearest whole hour.
+For the cost per hour of operation for each host class, see our pricing policy.

 How can I change the computing resources and storage size for a database cluster?How can I change the computing resources and storage size for a database cluster?

-Yes, backup is enabled by default.
+Yes, backups are enabled by default.
 For Yandex StoreDoc, a full backup is performed once a day with the possibility to restore it to any saved backup.

 By default, backups are stored for seven days.